Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 - Create associated task for Requests created using the Template.

-We are going to create a Template called On-Boarding that will be used to create a Service Item which captures information to create a Request for addition of a new employee to the organization.
+We are going to create a Template called On-Boarding that will be used to create a Service Item which will be used by the HR dept to create Request for on-boarding of new employees in the Marketing dept. Learn about :ref:`Use Case <sc-use-case>`.

 **To add a new Template:**